bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 content and a `<footer>` should appear at the end of the page.

 **Syntactic Sugar** — syntactic sugar refers to syntax in a language that is
 designed to make things easier to read.
-The syntax makes the language "sweeter"
+The syntax makes the language “sweeter”
 to use as things can be expressed more clearly or concisely.
 Something can be
-considered "syntactic sugar" if it could be removed from the language without
+considered “syntactic sugar” if it could be removed from the language without
 removing any functionality on what the language can do.
 For example ternary
-operators in Javascript: `x ? a : b` doesn't require the ternary operator syntax
+operators in Javascript: `x ? a : b` doesn’t require the ternary operator syntax
 it could also be expressed with an `if/else` statement:

     if(x)